rsrini7/godiff/README.md

 #godiff
 A File/Directory diff-like comparison tool with HTML output.
+Enhanced to support CSV files with Primary/Combinational Keys

 This program can be use to compare files and directories for differences.
 When comparing directories, it iterates through all files in both directories